-Fabrication
+Fabrication: The intentional and unauthorized falsification, misrepresentation, or invention of information, data, or citation in an academic exercise.

-Intentional falsification, or invention of any information, data, or citation in an academic exercise.
 Examples of fabrication:

-- Making up data for a research project. - Altering the results of an experiment or survey. - Listing a citation for a source not used. - Stating an opinion as a scientifically proven fact. - Participation in academically dishonest activities.
+- Making up the data for a research project. - Altering the results of a lab experiment or survey. - Listing a citation for a source not used. - Stating an opinion as a scientifically proven fact.